 The modern-looking building further to the right is the Biblioteca Municipal Almeida Garrett public library.
-Leading away from the library is the Avenida das Tílias (Linden Avenue) which leads to the Capela de Carlos (Charles) Alberto, a chapel dedicated to the King of Sardinia and Piemonte, who was in exile in Porto before his death in 1849.
+Leading away from the library is the Avenida das Tílias (Linden Avenue) which leads to the Capela de Carlos (Charles) Alberto, a chapel dedicated to the King of Sardinia and Piemonte, who was in exile in Porto before he died in 1849.
 It was built on the request of his sister Augusta de Montleart to honour his memory and his struggle to free Northern Italy from the Austrian Empire.

 On the opposite side of the Pavilion, several terraces have breathtaking views over the Douro River below.
 The first terrace contains the rose garden (Jardim do Roseiral).
-The yellow building here is, although unoccupied, the official residence for Porto’s mayor.
+The yellow building here is, although unoccupied, the official residence of Porto’s mayor.

 São Bento Train Station | CP Website

 Bus: 13M, 201, 208, 302, 501, 507 and 601 | Timetable | STCP Website

 Metro: São Bento (Line D) | Timetable | Metro do Porto Website

 18 - Circular Massarelos - Carmo (stop: Palácio) | Timetable | STCP Website